The 19 Best Online Bachelor’s in Public Relations Programs

 More than 11,000 students take advantage of Old Dominion’s online programs, most balancing their education with careers and family responsibilities.
 The Norfolk, Virginia, university began offering distance education in the 1980s, working with the Virginia Community College System.
 ODU continues those partnerships today, offering guaranteed admission to graduates of select community colleges in the state, while making use of new technologies in web conferencing and video streaming.
 Most online classes utilize an asynchronous format, but some courses may require students to be online at specific times each week.

 Transfer students may bring as many as 90 college credits to apply towards degree requirements.
-Old Dominion accepts credits from accredited schools, as long as students have earned at least a C in the course.
+Old Dominion accepts credits from accredited schools, if students have earned at least a C in the course.
 An online transfer evaluation helps students gauge how many credits will successfully transfer towards their new degree path.
-Old Dominion University is regionally accredited by the Southern Association of Colleges and Schools.

-Colorado State University has multiple paths to a public relations bachelor’s degree online through the Global Campus.
+Colorado State University has multiple paths to a public relations bachelor’s degree online through CSU Global.
 The school offers concentrations in public relations through its undergraduate degrees in communication, marketing, and business management, allowing students to align their coursework with long-term career goals.
 The five-course, 15-hour concentration prepares graduates to take on careers in internal corporate communications, external relations, and digital marketing, including roles in global organizations.
 Students complete a project portfolio that highlights a student’s talents and skills.

 Colorado State in Greenwood Village, Colorado launched the global campus in 2007 as an online, independent university within the Colorado State University System Board of Governors.
 Advisory boards made up of industry experts designed the curriculum around the needs of working adults, ensuring courses provide instruction in skills relevant to the field.
 Asynchronous classes help students balance school, work, and family responsibility, while accelerated eight-week class schedules help students focus on each subject area before moving on to the next course.

 Online students enjoy access to the school’s libraries, career counseling, tutoring services, and tech support.
 The Student Assistance Program offers additional non-academic support services, such as help with mental health issues, financial planning, and relationship counseling.
-Students also know the upfront cost of each degree, locking in tuition rates as long as the student maintains good academic standing.
+Students also know the upfront cost of each degree, locking in tuition rates if the student maintains good academic standing.
 Students can accelerate completion of the 120-credit undergraduate degree through the transfer of previously completed courses or by demonstrating competency in courses through recognized exams.
 CSU also offers college credit for military training or through a prior learning assessment.
-Colorado State University-Global Campus is regionally accredited by the Higher Learning Commission.

 Mississippi College in Clinton, Mississippi combines the writing and messaging expertise of the department of communications with the strategic marketing skills of the department of business in an interdisciplinary bachelor’s degree in public relations.
 The accelerated online format provides nontraditional students flexibility in completing their educational goals.
 The communications core includes foundations of writing public speaking and graphics software, while the 18-credit hour public relations concentration consists of multimedia journalism study.
 Students complete hands-on learning experiences and assemble a portfolio of their work throughout the program.
 Students may also consider a minor in marketing or a related field to further their specialization.